Overview

 3. Discussions allow students to connect their learning to their experience and the real world.

 Discussion boards are a dynamic part of online learning.
 They provide students with a new way to learn from one another and give you the opportunity to see what your students know.
 In one study by Vonderwell, et. al. (2007) students found their participation in discussion boards “facilitate[d] a multidimensional process of assessment demonstrated in the aspects of structure, self-regulatory activities, learner autonomy, learning community and student writing skills.”
-How you frame a discussion matters as well.
-Gilbert & Dabbagh (2004) found “guidelines that assisted the facilitation and evaluation of online discussions increased the cognitive quality of student postings promoting a deeper and more meaningful understanding of course content.”
-Studies like this demonstrate that discussion boards help students increase their knowledge of various course topics and build useful connections between each topic presented.

-Though discussion boards are a critical part of the student learning journey, many faculty find that students complete the discussion as a way to check something off their list instead of digging deeper into the topic or expanding the subject with their peers.
+Though discussion boards are a critical part of the student learning journey, many instructors find that students complete the discussion as a way to check something off their list instead of digging deeper into the topic or expanding the subject with their peers.
 Students often are unable to see the value in discussion boards and view them simply busy work to get out of the way.
 To change this behavior, faculty need to look at creative and engaging ways to make online discussions a central part of their course and to motivate students to use these tools to truly own their content.

 Best Practices for Online Discussions